Efficient error and variance estimation for randomized matrix computations: Numerical experiments

 \section{Numerical experiments}

-In this section, we showcase numerical examples that demonstrate the effectiveness of the matrix jacknife variance estimate for the randomized SVD and the single-view Nystr\"om approximation.
-All numerical results will use real numbers ($\field = \real$).
+In this section, we showcase numerical examples that demonstrate the effectiveness of the matrix jackknife variance estimate and leave-one-our error estimate for the Nystr\"om approximation and randomized SVD.
+All numerical experiments work over the real numbers, $\field = \real$.